 Typically, a dental insurance policy will cover regular checkups and cleanings twice a year, although there may or may not be an out-of-pocket copay required for each appointment.
 Most dental insurance plans will also cover the majority or all of the expenses related to cavity fillings.

 In addition to check-ups and fillings, dental insurance should cover annual X-rays, crowns, root canals, and other necessary repair work.
+Dental insurance should also cover a portion of complicated and emergency dental procedures.
 However, it is possible that policy holders will be responsible for paying a deductible before coverage will kick in for these types of procedures.

 While most dental plans cover basic dental work and preventative procedures, there are some procedures that many do not provide coverage for.
 A prime example of this is composite (tooth-colored) fillings.
 Often, coverage will only be provided for amalgam (silver) fillings, and policy holders will be responsible for paying the difference if they prefer composite fillings.